Kaltsoon/nosql/material/2-mongo-introduction.md

 So that we can start practicing the usage of MongoDB we need to install the database management system for our computer.
 Download the installation program [here](https://www.mongodb.com/try/download/community).
 Remember to choose the suitable platform based on your operating system (e.g. Windows or macOS).

-## User interfaces for using MongoDB
+## User interfaces for MongoDB

 [MongoDB Compass](https://www.mongodb.com/products/tools/compass) is a graphical user interface for operating MongoDB.
 Other user interfaces for the purpose are e.g. [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/) and [MongoDB Vs Code extension]( https://www.mongodb.com/products/tools/vs-code).
 We will be using MongoDB Compass and the integrated MongoDB Shell in our examples.

-MongoDB Compass should be installed along with the MongoDB database management system installed previously.
+MongoDB Compass should already be installed along with the MongoDB database management system installed previously.
 If not, you can install it [here](https://www.mongodb.com/try/download/compass).
 Once installed, do the following:

 1. Open the MongoDB Compass application and a new database connection.
 The default database connection setting should work for connecting the local MongoDB instance
 2. Create a database `library` and in that database create a collection `book`